Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I have [Number] of years of work experience in [Industry], and possess solid background in [Specific Abilities or Tasks].
-I am especially interested in having the chance to work for [Company Name] due to your standing for your reputation.
+I have [Number] years working in [Your Industry], and possess a strong background in [Specific Skills or Responsibilities].
+I am especially interested in having the chance to join [Company Name] because of your reputation for the reputation of [Company’s].

-I believe that my skills and experiences make me a good candidate for this position.
-I would like the chance to further discuss with you about how I can add value on your staff.
+I am certain that my qualifications and experience make me a excellent candidate for this job.
+I would like the chance to further discuss with you regarding how I could contribute the team.

 Sincerely,